 'I don’t need the vaccine': GOP worries threaten virus fight

-There is a growing partisan split when it comes to COVID vaccines
+There is a growing partisan split when it comes to COVID-19 vaccines

-FRONT ROYAL, Virginia -- In this rural swath of Virginia's Shenandoah valley, former President Donald Trump remains deeply admired, with lawn signs and campaign flags still dotting the landscape.
+FRONT ROYAL, Va. -- In this rural swath of Virginia's Shenandoah Valley, former President Donald Trump remains deeply admired, with lawn signs and campaign flags still dotting the landscape.
 The vaccines aimed at taming the coronavirus, however, aren't so popular.

 Laura Biggs, a 56-year-old who has already recovered from the virus, is wary of taking the vaccine.
 Reassurances from the Centers for Disease Control and Prevention and the Food and Drug Administration have done little to ease her alarm that the vaccine could lead to death.